-The Supplemental Nutrition Assistance Program (SNAP) is the cornerstone of the Nation's nutrition assistance safety net.
-SNAP touches the lives of over one in seven Americans.
-Benefits are available to most people who meet the financial requirements, and the program serves a broad spectrum of low income people.
-In Fiscal Year 2011, SNAP provided about $1.4 billion in food benefits to a monthly average of 943,088 people in Missouri.
-The program served 89 percent of those eligible for benefits in Missouri in 2010.
+The Supplemental Nutrition Assistance Program (SNAP) is the cornerstone of the Nation’s nutrition assistance safety net.
+Benefits are available to most people who meet the financial and nonfinancial requirements, and the program serves a broad spectrum of low income people.
+In Fiscal Year 2015, SNAP provided about $1.26 billion dollars in food benefits to a monthly average of 844,597 people in Missouri.
+The program served 86.2 percent of those eligible for benefits in Missouri in 2014.
 SNAP also has an economic multiplier effect; every dollar in new SNAP benefits results in $1.80 in total economic activity.

 Click on your congressional district for information on characteristics of SNAP households.